 Tall pylons, topped by sculpted eagles, mark the Columbia Island ends of the two bridges.
 Memorial Avenue was conceived as an “Avenue of Heroes," and seven memorials have been placed along it since 1960.
 This includes the Women in Military Service for America Memorial, constructed in 1996 and located at the hemicycle.
 The Arlington National Cemetery Visitor Center was completed in 1988 and lies within the original boundaries of the avenue.

 The site and its structures still reflect the original design, and the features that influenced the choice of location are intact.
-Specifically, some elements of the landscape have greater historic integrity; for example while the Arlington Memorial Bridge, statuary, and cemetery entrance are much as they were historically, some of the small-scale features and the vegetation are more compromised.
+Specifically, some elements of the landscape have greater historic integrity.
+For example, while the Arlington Memorial Bridge, statuary, and cemetery entrance appear much as they were historically, some of the small-scale features and the vegetation are more compromised.

 The avenue is partly enclosed by a hedge of American holly (Ilex opaca) and white oak trees (Quercus alba), the primary historical vegetation of the landscape.
 Several transportation corridors (Highway 110 and a DC Metro line) pass unseen below grade, but they appear on the avenue as entrance and exit roads, elevators, escalators, and signs.